WimpyLigteBottel/Example-projects/LoadtestGenerator/loadtesting/example/readme.md

 `locust -f shaped_locustfile.py`

-it will use the config file as default
+it will use the config file as default locust.conf